brianmckenzie/madlib/README.md

 Here is my React demo.
 It's a simple madlib-style app, and should be pretty self-explanatory.
 The default text is from Snoopy's novel - I was crunched for time and couldn't think of anything better.
 I hope you have fun with it!

 I used Jest for the tests.
-I'm pretty new to Jest, but it comes built in with create-react-app, so I
+I'm pretty new to Jest, but it comes built in with create-react-app, so I decided to go with it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).